Uber CEO Kalanick likely to take leave, SVP Michael out - source

 He once discussed hiring private investigators to probe the personal lives of reporters writing stories faulting the company.
 Kalanick disavowed and publicly criticized the comments.

-Michael will be replaced as the company's top business development executive by David Richter, currently an Uber vice president, the company spokesman said.

-Alongside Uber's management crisis, its self-driving car programme is in jeopardy after a lawsuit from Alphabet Inc (GOOGL.O) alleging trade secrets theft, and the company has suffered an exodus of top executives.
+Alongside Uber's management crisis, its self-driving car program is in jeopardy after a lawsuit from Alphabet Inc alleging trade secrets theft, and the company has suffered an exodus of top executives.

 One Uber investor called the board's decisions on Sunday a step in the right direction, giving Uber an "opportunity to reboot."